noahbuilds/savasana-translator-api/README.md

 # Your NestJS API

-Your NestJS API is a RESTful API built with NestJS that provides access to [briefly describe what your API does].
+Translation API is a RESTful API built with NestJS that provides access to word translations.

 ## Table of Contents